-- An administrator may, if authorized thereto by the court, subject to the provisions of subsection (2), realize any asset of the estate under administration, and in granting any such authorization the court may impose any such conditions as it may deem fit. - (2) An asset mentioned in subsection (1) which is the subject of any credit transaction regulated by the Credit Agreements Act, 1980 (Act No. 75 of 1980), shall not be realized except with the written permission of the seller. - (3) If the credit grantor as defined in section 1 of the Credit Agreements Act, 1980, is obliged to pay to the debtor an amount in terms of section 15 of the said Act, that amount shall be paid to the administrator for pro rata distribution among the creditors. - (4) Whenever the court authorizes any administrator to realize any asset, the court may amend the payments to be made in terms of the administration order accordingly.
+- An administrator may, if authorized thereto by the court, subject to the provisions of subsection (2), realize any asset of the estate under administration, and in granting any such authorization the court may impose any such conditions as it may deem fit. - (2) An asset mentioned in subsection (1) which is the subject of any credit agreement regulated by the National Credit Act, 2005, shall not be realized except with the written permission of the credit provider.